thycotic/ss-docs/secret-import-and-export/index.md

 - Session recording enabled

-## Migrating Secret Server Cloud
+## Migrating to and from Secret Server Cloud

 If you use XML import and export to migrate from SS on-premises to cloud, the major release version (x.x) must be the same.
 Otherwise, you need to upgrade before you can migrate.
 Additionally, the **Allow Duplicate Secret Names** check box on the **General** tab of the **Admin Configuration** page should be disabled in Secret Server Cloud before importing.

 You can use XML import and export to transfer between on-premises and cloud editions.

-> **Important:** Do not edit the XML file with Windows Notepad.
-Instead, use Notepad++, Visual Studio Code, or Atom to make your edits.
-Windows Notepad can add invisible characters that can prevent importation.